dreamer/boxtron/README.md

 ## Installation (from source, system-wide)

-*Supported only when running Steam Beta client; this installation method is explained in detail in [packaging guide](PACKAGING.md).*
+This installation method is explained in detail in [the packaging guide](PACKAGING.md).

 1. Clone the repository and install the script system-wide: